Qumulo/docs/hardware-guide/quiver-1u-hybrid-gen2/replacing-hardware-components.md

 <a id="replace-nvme-m2-boot-drive"></a>
-## Replacing the M.2 Boot Drive
+## To Replace an M.2 Boot Drive
-{{site.bootDriveInitPreamble}} Your {{site.q1uhg2}} chassis contains an NVMe boot drive inserted vertically into an M.2 expansion slot on the PCIe riser card.
+Your {{site.q1uhg2}} chassis contains an NVMe boot drive inserted vertically into an M.2 expansion slot on the PCIe riser card.
 For more information, see [NVMe M.2 Boot Drive](drive-bay-mapping.html#nvme-m2-boot-drive).

-### To Replace the M.2 Boot Drive in the PCIe Slot

 1. {{page.varNoHotPlug}}